-The Sabah Chief Conservator of Forests had again awarded the Company with a Certificate of Compliance on Timber Legality Assurance System ("TLAS") (Principle 1-4) for the Licensed Area Sustainable Forest Management Licence Agreement 06/97 - Forest Management Unit 3 on the 2 May 2016.
+The Sabah Chief Conservator of Forests has again awarded the Company with a Certificate of Compliance on Timber Legality Assurance System ("TLAS") (Principle 1-4) for the Licensed Area Sustainable Forest Management Licence Agreement 06/97 - Forest Management Unit 3 on the 1 May 2017.

 The Company has been evaluated through the TLAS criteria against the European Union Forest Enforcement Governance and Trade ("FLEGT") for the management of its forest area.
 The Assessment Report has resulted in full compliance against all critical criteria.
 As such, Sabah Forestry Department recognises that the Company has adequately demonstrated legal compliance to the TLAS criteria for forest management in Sabah.
-As the Company has passed the due diligence requirements for legal compliance to the local Sabah Standard established as part of the FLEGT project, timber harvested by the Company are classified as Verified Legal Compliant within the GFS Wood Tracking Program.
+As the Company has passed the due diligence requirements for legal compliance to the local Sabah Standard established as part of the FLEGT project, materials harvested by the Company are classified as Verified Legal Compliant within the GFS Wood Tracking Program.

-On the 22 April 2016, the Company was further awarded with Certificate of Compliance for having successfully complied with the requirements of the Sabah TLAS Principle 5 (Mill operation) and Principle 6 (Customs and Trade)
+On the 1 April 2017, the Company was further awarded with a Certificate of Compliance for having successfully complied with the requirements of the Sabah TLAS Principle 5 (Mill Operations) and Principle 6 (Customs and Trade)

-In recognition of the continuous effort by the management and the Board of Directors, the Company was again awarded the Compliance Certificate by the Sabah Forestry Department on the 20 May 2016, for its achievement of the overall performance in 2015.
+In recognition of the continuous effort by the management and the Board of Directors, the Company was again awarded the Compliance Certificate by the Sabah Forestry Department on the 19 May 2017, for its achievement in overall performance in accordance to Annual Work Plan 2016.

-Further to the compliance achieved by the Company, the proposed 2016 Annual Work Plan of the Company was also approved by the Sabah Forestry Department on 21 March 2016.
+Further to the compliance achieved by the Company, the proposed 2017 Annual Work Plan of the Company was also approved by the Sabah Forestry Department on 19 February 2018.